NOTAM-bobk/supabase-music/README.md

 3.  add cloudlfare login to save settings and playlist
 4.  compression scipt for supabase
 5.  opt out of offline dowloding
+6.  anyone can uplode their music files using supabase thats already connected